jmrichardson/simfin/README.md

 ### Features

 Extract [SimFin bulk](https://simfin.com/data/access/api) data.
 The bulk download simfin csv file requires [extraction](https://github.com/SimFin/bd-extractor) into a SimFinDataset.
 This dataset is enumerated into a sparse pandas dataframe (daily combined with quarterly data) using the extract() method.
-Note, since this process is time consuming, the result is cached in the tmp folder to be used on the next invocation (remove the tmp/extract.zip file if starting over or new SimFin dataset):
+Note, since this process is time consuming, the result is cached in the data folder to be used on the next invocation (remove the data/extract.zip file if starting over or new SimFin dataset):

 ```buildoutcfg
 extract()
 ```

 Flatten the dataframe into quarterly observations while preserving daily closing price history.
 The flatten() method calculates close monthly and quarterly averages and creates new features for 1, 2, 3, 6, 9 and 12 previous months and 1, 2, 3, 4, 5, 6, 8 and 12 quarters respectively.
 In addition to SimFin's ratios, a handful of other feature ratios are calculated.
-Note, since this process is time consuming, the result is cached in the tmp folder to be used on the next invocation (remove the tmp/flatten.zip file if starting over or new SimFin dataset)
+Note, since this process is time consuming, the result is cached in the data folder to be used on the next invocation (remove the data/flatten.zip file if starting over or new SimFin dataset)

 ```buildoutcfg
 flatten()